Are you ready to begin your international experience at Colorado Mesa University?

 Special note regarding Canadians

-Canadians do not need a visa to enter the U.S. but should have a valid passport, SEVIS I-20, and other documents listed under item #1 above, including receipt of SEVIS fee at the U.S. port of entry.
+Canadians do not need a visa to enter the U.S., but at the U.S. port of entry should have available a valid passport, SEVIS I-20, and other documents listed under item #1 above, as well as a receipt of SEVIS fee.
 If arriving at a land border point, the student will be issued a paper I-94.
 Keep this arrival card as evidence of legal entry into the U.S.